Here’s what you need to know about nicotine if you want to QUIT smoking for good

-Once you understand how smoking addiction works, you’ll be clear that you can quit easily, effectively and be happy whilst you are doing it using our tried and tested program.
+Once you understand how smoking addiction works, you’ll be clear you can quit easily, effectively and be happy whilst you are doing it using our tried and tested program.
 Sounds fantastic, right?

-This information is some of the essential background knowledge to read before your sessions that will help you smash the smoking trap easily, painlessly and once and for all.
+This information is some essential background knowledge to read before your sessions that will help you smash the smoking trap easily, painlessly and once and for all.
 We want you in a positive headspace before you even meet us for your 1st consultation – so read on.

 Smoking misconceptions and myths

 There are several misconceptions about smoking and nicotine that keep you trapped and addicted.
 These ‘myths’ are often started by the same people who benefit from you purchase the product.